openstack/charm-designate/src/README.md

 # Overview

-This charm provides the Designate (DNSaaS) for an OpenStack Cloud.
+This charm provides Designate (DNSaaS) for an OpenStack Cloud.

 # Usage